 Another port city, Kobe enjoys a spectacular setting, surrounded by mountains and water.
 To learn more about its story, head for the Kobe Maritime Museum and also the Kobe City Museum.
 If you’ve got young rugby fans in tow, Oji Zoo tempts and also offers its own theme park.

-Which rugby games will Kobe host?
-Kobe Misaki Park will host a quartet of group games.
+Which rugby games did Kobe host?
+Kobe Misaki Park hosted a quartet of group games.

 Kumagaya is in the Saitama Prefecture, handily located close to Tokyo.
 That doesn't mean you need to leave the city, though.